-A 10% strengthening (weakening) of the Canadian dollar against the US dollar on November 30, 2021 would have decreased (increased) net earnings by approximately \$529,787 (2020 - \$221,000 as restated).
+A 10% strengthening (weakening) of the Canadian dollar against the US dollar on November 30, 2022 would have decreased (increased) net earnings by approximately \$562,865 (2021 - \$529,787).

 Credit risk

 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, which arises principally from the Company's accounts receivable.